intelligentvisibility/eos_garp_all_vlans/README.md

 ####This script has been tested on Arista EOS 4.15.5M and 4.18.2F
 **Pre-reqs:**

 This script uses the `netifaces` pthon package to quickly pull all interfaces for the switch with correspondig attributes such as IP address.
-Since EOS does not have pip installed by default, it is easier to just install the Fedora rpm for the python netinterfaces library into EOS:
+Since old versions of EOS do not have pip installed by default, you may need to manually install the Fedora rpm for the python netinterfaces library into EOS:
-- it can be obtained from [HERE](<https://www.rpmfind.net/linux/RPM/fedora/24/i386/p/python-netifaces-0.10.4-4.fc24.i686.html>)
+- it can be obtained from [HERE](<https://www.rpmfind. net/linux/RPM/fedora/24/i386/p/python-netifaces-0.10.4-4.fc24.i686.html>) or you may need to find the RPM that targets the underlying Fedora release for your older version of EOS
-- it can be installed from bash on the switch using `sudo rpm -U python-netifaces-0.10.4-4.fc24.i686.rpm`
+- The RPV can be installed from bash on the switch using `sudo rpm -U python-netifaces-0.10.4-4.fc24.i686.rpm`

-- alternatively you can simply
+- Alternatively you can simply do `python3 -m pip install netifaces` on later editions of EOS if your switch can access PYPI

 - the installation will not survive a device reboot by default.
 If this is something you need to use in an ongoing basis, use normal EOS processes to store the package in persistent storage and have it installed upon each boot.